brunorijsman/rift-python/README.md

 $ <b>sudo apt-get install -y virtualenv</b>
 </pre>

-Verify that virtualenv has been properly installed by asking for the version:
+Verify that virtualenv has been properly installed by asking for the version (the exact version number may be different when you run the command, which is okay):

 <pre>
 $ <b>virtualenv --version</b>